BurningForceKin/ModularSynthStuff/README.md

 # Tuner
 Handy for keeping your synth in tune during gigs.
 It's a Eurorack recreation of LMNC's tuner schematic, as seen in his VCO module.
+This one also features a zine!

 Link: https://www.lookmumnocomputer.com/projects#/1222-performance-vco